 Werner and his wife, Gretel, began their funeral profession in Vernon, BC in 1975.
 Giving up their partnership in the (then) Pleasant Valley Memorial Chapel, they opened the Springfield Funeral Home in Kelowna in 1981.
 Werner passed away in 2010, but his commitment, dedication to caring, and excellent service have worked their way into every aspect of the company.
 Werner and Gretel have four children, Richard and David who now own and manage the funeral home, Angela Klassen (Brad), and Daniel.
 Their families, including 9 grandchildren, all live in Kelowna.

 Burke was born and raised in Kelowna.
 He began his funeral and embalming apprenticeship with Reardon’s Funeral Service of Tabor Alberta in 1980.
-In January 1990, he began a very productive and fulfilling relationship with the Henseleits and Springfield Funeral Home, where today Burke serves as assistant operations manager.
+In January 1990, he began a very productive and fulfilling relationship with the Henseleits and Springfield Funeral Home.
 His caring nature and personal commitment to helping families through their experience of loss have benefited our community many times over.
 In 1985 Burke, was married to Liana Klassen, and they have two sons: Joel and Jeremy.
 Burke’s personal interests include camping, fishing, golfing, playing and watching hockey (Go Canucks!!!)

 Connie is the youngest of three children and had the privilege of growing up here in Kelowna.
 She started working with us in 1999, her duties included keeping our prearrangement records up to date and assisting office staff.
 Her creative abilities have assisted families in the presentation of various displays which add the special touch and personalization we so value at Springfield Funeral Home.
 After the loss of her parents, she completed her Funeral Director License and now continues to care for others with sensitivity and compassion.
 Connie and her husband love to travel and, when given the opportunity, enjoy sailing, boating and scuba diving.